Naaaggi/NaGames/README.md

 # Nagames
 Trying to learn AngularJs by building this website.
-You can open the website directly from this link: https://nagames.netlify.app .
+You can open the website directly from this link: https://nagames.netlify.app . <br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.0.

 ## Development server